Da Hong Pao (Big Red Robe)

 Greater Than the Sum of Its Parts

-Whatever the case, for at least the last century, the characters “Da Hong Pao” have been carved in rock beside a cliff perched garden in Wuyi Mountain.
+Whatever the case, for at least the last century, the characters “Da Hong Pao” have been carved into the rock beside the Da Hong Pao mother bushes growing in their little cliff terrace garden in Wuyishan.
 The few bushes in this tiny garden are the ancestral material for the modern Da Hong Pao.
-Through the careful reproduction, the most hearty and flavorful of these bushes, known as “Qi Dan,” began to be used as the basis for the blend that is known as commodity Da Hong Pao, starting in 1985.
+Through careful reproduction via cuttings, the most hearty and flavorful of these bushes, known as “Qi Dan,” began to be used as the basis for the blend that is known as commodity Da Hong Pao, starting in 1985.
 The yield of this bush is low, however, and it is now common for commodity Da Hong Pao to be a blend of Qi Dan and other Wuyi cultivars.
 It is judged that a Da Hong Pao blend should be greater than the sum of its parts, exhibiting no single character for any one bush, but rather layers of complex and pleasing flavors.

-In a Qing Dynasty record of Wu Yi tea varieties, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
+In a Qing Dynasty record of Wuyi tea cultivars, Lu Ting Chan wrote that there were more than 500 hundred named varieties.
 In recent years, a survey was conducted to find living examples of these antique varieties.
 Only 156 examples remain.
-The high yielding and robust Rou Gui and Shui Xian cultivars, through government promotions in the late 1970’s, replaced these old bushes.
-Today still these two cultivars dominate and are frequently used in blending.
+The high yielding and robust Rou Gui and Shui Xian cultivars have largely replaced these old bushes through promotion by the government in the late 1970s.
+Today still these two cultivars dominate the gardens of Wuyishan and are frequently used in blending.

-The picking standard for most wulong is zhong kai mian, which also means 3 slightly open leaves.
-For this tea, the tea master has used the most traditional way of roasting.
-Mr. Liu uses only the heat of local charcoal to dry the leaves over multiple roastings with each roasting lasting for eight to twelve hours at a time.
-The tea gets dried above a charcoal pot with ashes.
-Each of these bamboo baskets, at their roasting apex, reach approximately 130 degrees celsius (or 266 degrees fahrenheit).
-Every 45 minutes to an hour, the tea gets removed from the basket and shaken so that there is an even roast on the leaves.
-This is a key indicator of traditional methods of roasting as a natural amount of breakage on the leaves occurs during the shaking.
+The plucking standard for most wulong is zhong kai mian, which has 3 slightly open leaves of new growth.
+For this particular tea, tea master Liu Guoying has used the most traditional method of roasting the tea to finish it.
+Mr. Liu uses only the heat of local charcoal to dry the leaves over multiple roastings, with each roast lasting eight to twelve hours at a time.
+The tea gets dried above a charcoal pot smothered with ashes in large bamboo baskets.
+Each of these baskets, at the height of roasting, reach approximately 130°C (or 266°F).
+Every 45 minutes to an hour, the tea gets removed from the basket and shaken to mix it so that there is an even roast on the leaves.
+The natural amount of breakage on the leaves that occurs during the shaking is a key indicator of traditional methods of roasting.

-The first roast is called zou shui bei, which translates literally to “water walk roasting”.
-This roasting is the highest and will be anywhere between 120 degrees and 130 degrees Celsius.
-This roast usually lasts for about 8 hours since the temperature is the highest.
-Each subsequent roast will have the temperature reduced but will be roasted slightly longer.
+The first roasting is called zou shui bei, which translates literally to “water walk roasting”.
+This roast is the hottest and will be anywhere between 120-30°C. It usually lasts for about 8 hours.
+Each subsequent roast will have the temperature reduced, but will be roasted for slightly longer.

-Rests must be taken between roastings and they typically last anywhere between 25 days and a month.
-Resting is necessary since it allows the moisture to move entirely from the leaves in between roastings.
-The alternating periods of roasting and resting make for a very long production cycle, so while the tea is picked in early May, production will not terminate until approximately the end of August.
+The tea leaves must be allowed to rest between roastings.
+This rest period typically lasts anywhere between 25 days and a month.
+Resting is necessary since it allows excess moisture to move entirely out of the leaves in between roastings.
+It also allows some of the sharpness of the freshly fired charcoal smell to dissipate.
+The alternating periods of roasting and resting make for a very long production cycle, so while the tea is picked in early May, production will not terminate until the end of August.
 Weather can also add to processing delays since absolutely no roasting is performed on rainy days.
 This time consuming traditional roasting technique increases the complexity and depth of the tea’s flavor, which will endure for years in storage.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.